Solid Snake: Voice actors

 In the games, Solid Snake has been voiced by Akio Ōtsuka in the Japanese version, and by David Hayter in the English adaptations.
-When working in Captain Planet, Hayter met the casting director of this show was Kris Zimmerman, who would later also be the voice over director for Metal Gear games.
+When working in Captain Planet, Hayter met the casting director of this show, Kris Zimmerman, who would later also be the voice-over director for Metal Gear games.
 When debuting in Metal Gear Solid, Hayter was impressed by the game's cutscenes and the amount of dialogue.
 One of Snake's lines that Hayter liked was "I just didn't expect a world-class designer of military technology to be so… cute." when Snake interacts with Mei Ling, believing it showed a more fun side of him.
 Solid Snake's English voice was inspired by Hayter's experience with Japan's storytelling, resulting in minor changes for the script.
 Hayter himself felt shocked when Sons of Liberty was released as the narrative focused more on newcomer Raiden rather than him.
 Although there were no news about Snake's future role in Metal Gear, the actor believes Guns of the Patriots gave the character a proper closure.
 One of Snake's final scenes in this game bothered Hayter as during the ending the character hesitates to kill himself despite having killed multiple enemies in fights.
 Nevertheless, Hayter stated that he "loves" the character he was given to portray.

 Other than the aforementioned voice actors, Solid Snake has also been dubbed in four different languages for the European localization of Metal Gear Solid; in French by Emmanuel Bonami, in German by Stephan Grothgar, in Italian by Alessandro Ricci, and in Spanish by Alfonso Vallés.